alienth/torstatus/doc/DESIGN.rst

 2: Django
 ---------
-TorStatus is written in django to take advantage of Django's object-relational mapper (ORM) for straight-forward database access.
+TorStatus is written in django to take advantage of Django's easy to understand Model-View-Controller architecture (MVC).
+The model level represeants the database or the source of information, the controller level contains most of the back-end logic, and the view level generates the html/css response that is sent back to the client.
+Also we took advantage of Django's built in object-relational mapper (ORM) for straight-forward database access.
 In Django, a database table is analogous to a class, rows are analogous to objects of that class, and columns are analogous to the fields of that class.
 Data can be directly accessed by way of Django's models, each of which maps to a table in the database and can be utilized as an object.
-Django's adaptation of the model-view-controller schema is a bit confusing: controllers are stored in a module named views.py and views are called templates (but models are still, thankfully, called models).

 3: Directory Structure
 ----------------------